The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Activity and Disagreement

-\autoref{tab:monthly_vol_flow} reports the monthly exchange-equivalent trading volume ($V^E$) and net inflow ($F$) for each candidate's prediction market.
-The trading volume of the Harris market rises sharply after Vice President Harris is officially nominated as the new Democratic nominee in July, accompanied by a drastic drop in the Biden market.
-Meanwhile, the Trump market surpasses the other two markets for most of the sample period.
-In October, the most intense trading month, the Trump market's monthly volume reaches 391.030 million USD, compared to 191.928 million USD for the Harris market, while the Biden market becomes negligible (merely 0.017 million USD).
-The net inflow columns tell a similar story: in October, the Trump market attracted 176.417 million USD of net inflow, compared to 106.229 million USD for the Harris market.
+\autoref{tab:monthly_vol_flow} reports monthly exchange-equivalent trading volume ($V^E$), net inflow ($F$), and market activity ($V^G$) for each candidate's prediction market.
+Activity in the Harris market rises sharply after President Biden withdraws and endorses Vice President Harris on July 21, 2024.
+This increase reflects both higher trading volume and greater capital inflow.
+By contrast, activity in the Biden market falls sharply after July.
+The Trump market surpasses the other two markets for most of the sample period.
+In October, the most active trading month, the Trump market's monthly volume reaches 391.030 million USD, compared to 191.928 million USD for the Harris market, while the Biden market becomes negligible at 0.017 million USD.
+The net-inflow columns show the same pattern: in October, the Trump market attracts 176.417 million USD of net inflow, compared to 106.229 million USD for the Harris market.
 This pattern continues in November, although the magnitudes are smaller because fewer than six trading days are recorded in that month.